Cornell Club of New York: History

-The clubhouse was established on Clubhouse Row, where many of New York City's other clubs are located, such as the Harvard Club of New York at 27 West 44th, Penn Club of New York at 30 West 44th, and New York Yacht Club at 37 West 44th on the same block, and a block away from The Yale Club of New York City on East 44th (and Vanderbilt) and Princeton Club of New York at 15 West 43rd for inter-club events.
-Despite being in New York City, the Columbia University Club of New York shares a clubhouse with the Penn Club, while Dartmouth shares with the Yale Club and Brown shares the Cornell Club.

 Membership and benefits

-Membership in the Cornell Club is restricted to alumni, faculty, and students of Cornell University along with alumni of a short list of ten affiliated schools: Brown, Colgate, Duke, Georgetown, Notre Dame, Rensselaer Polytechnic Institute, Stanford, Trinity College Dublin, Tulane, and Wake Forest.
+Membership in the Cornell Club is restricted to alumni, faculty, and students of Cornell University along with alumni of ten affiliated colleges and universities: Brown, Colgate, Duke, Notre Dame, Rensselaer Polytechnic Institute, Stanford, St. Lawrence University, Trinity College Dublin, Tulane, and Wake Forest.
 Most members are alumni of Cornell University.

-All members enjoy full use of the clubhouse facilities and its services, except for the Health & Fitness Center, for which the Club charges additional fees.
+All members enjoy full use of the clubhouse facilities and its services.
 The Club includes a bar, The Big Red Tap & Grill, and a restaurant, The Cayuga Room.
-In addition, the Club has four banquet/meeting rooms, a business center, 48 overnight guest rooms, and a library.
+In addition, the club has four banquet/meeting rooms, a business center, 48 overnight guest rooms, and a library.
 Members may use the squash courts at the Yale Club of New York City.

-Dues are on a sliding scale, based on age and proximity to the Club.
-Like most private clubs, members of the Club are given reciprocal benefits at clubs around the United States and the world.
+Dues are on a sliding scale, based on age and proximity to the club.
+Like most private clubs, members of the club are given reciprocal benefits at clubs around the United States and the world.